eman0202byu/startup/README.md

 - **Use MongoDB to store credentials** - All user credientials are stored in JSONs on MongoDB.
 - **Restricts functionality** - You cannot access the app unless you login.
 If account is flaged with suspension than the user's scores are removed from the scoreboard, and their account is locked.

+## WebSocket deliverable

+For this deliverable I enabled realtime reporting of suspended users to all other users on the platform.

+- **Backend listens for WebSocket connection** - The backend listens for user suspensions.
+- **Frontend makes WebSocket connection** - The frontend sends a user's information when they are suspended.
+The front end also listens for suspensions of other users.
+- **Data sent over WebSocket connection** - A JSON is send over the websocket connection.
+- **WebSocket data displayed** - When a user is suspended all other users are alert()ed of the user's name and that their account has been suspended.
+NOTE: You may need to refresh the padge for the alert to be sent.
+(Either that or on chrome you need to have the padge in focus for it to recive and send ws interactions.)
+I used a suspended account (Username: SUSSY_BOI Password: qwertyuioplkjhgfdsazxcvbnm!@#$%^&*(QWQ)) and a normal user account to test this fetature, and a TA helped me to get it working.

 # Important Links

 ## [Notes](https://github.com/eman0202byu/startup/blob/main/notes.md)